 - Breast cancer in women and men.
 It is used:

 - Ductal carcinoma in situ (DCIS).
-It is used to decrease the chance of invasive breast cancer in patients who have had surgery and radiation therapy for DCIS.
+It is used to decrease the chance of invasive breast cancer in women who have had surgery and radiation therapy for DCIS.

 Tamoxifen citrate is also approved to prevent:

-- Breast cancer in women who are at high risk for the disease.
+- Breast cancer in women who are at high risk for the cancer.

 Tamoxifen citrate is also being studied in the treatment of other types of cancer.